Summer Law Fellowship

 The Fellowship’s academic goal is to foster a new generation of attorneys that are well versed in the principles of originalism, limited government and free enterprise in order that you might be better equipped to defend the values and ideals of a free society.

-TFAS Summer Law Fellows will take a 2 credit hour course at the Antonin Scalia Law School at George Mason University.
+TFAS Summer Law Fellows will take a two-credit hour course at the Antonin Scalia Law School at George Mason University.
 The course is taught by one of GMU’s leading legal scholars and explores the theory and practice of originalism as a method of constitutional interpretation.
 The course is supplemented by seminar-style sessions on free-market economics so that students will develop a deeper appreciation for the economic and constitutional concepts that underpin a system of limited government and free enterprise.

 Class sessions are held at the Scalia Law facilities conveniently located just across the Potomac River in Arlington, VA and easily accessible on the Orange Line Metro train.
 Founded in 1972 as the International School of Law in Washington, DC, it merged with GMU in 1979 to become George Mason University School of Law.
 In 2016, it was renamed the Antonin Scalia Law School in memory of the late Supreme Court Justice.
 Scalia Law is home to an exceptional market-oriented faculty, placing them at the center of foundational debates on liberty, private property rights, constitutionally limited government, and the economic analysis of law.
 Scalia Law also hosts research projects and programs through the Law and Economics Center and the Center for the Protection of Intellectual Property.